shivannis/xandr-docs-public/xandr-docs/articles/invest/carrier-analytics-report.md

 ---
-title: Micrsoft Invest - Carrier Analytics Report
+title: Microsoft Invest - Carrier Analytics Report
-description: This report provides performance data for buy-side and sell-side based on carriers for devices, helping to analyze carrier impact on line item performance.
+description: This report provides performance data for buy-side and sell-side based on carriers for devices.
+It helps to analyze carrier impact on line item performance.
 ---

 # Microsoft Invest - carrier analytics report